bigcommerce/dev-docs/docs/stencil-docs/localization/multi-language-checkout.md

 ## Multi-language setup

-In the Stencil's Cornerstone theme, the [Optimized Checkout](https://github.com/bigcommerce/cornerstone/blob/master/assets/scss/optimized-checkout.scss) SCSS file and the [Order Confirmation](https://github.com/bigcommerce/cornerstone/blob/master/templates/pages/order-confirmation.html) HTML file both contain Handlebars `{{lang}}` statements.
+Cornerstone's [Optimized Checkout](https://github.com/bigcommerce/cornerstone/blob/master/assets/scss/optimized-checkout.scss) SCSS file and [Order Confirmation](https://github.com/bigcommerce/cornerstone/blob/master/templates/pages/order-confirmation.html) HTML file both contain Handlebars `{{lang}}` statements.
 These `{{lang}}` statements facilitate translation by enabling automatic rendering of their parameters into the default storefront language defined in the control panel.

 The following example shows how to use the `{{lang}}` statement in the header of the [default checkout page](https://github.com/bigcommerce/cornerstone/blob/master/templates/pages/checkout.html):